delabassee/java-lab/lab3-helidon.md

 ```

-The webserer is then started.
+The webserver is then started.
 ```java
 …
 server.start();